mraleph/sdk/runtime/docs/index.md

 <aside>Original implementations of inline caching were actually patching the native code of the function - hence the name  _**inline** caching_.
 The idea of inline caching dates far back to Smalltalk-80, see [Efficient implementation of the Smalltalk-80 system](https://dl.acm.org/citation.cfm?id=800542).</aside>

-* a call site specific cache (@{dart::RawICData} object) that maps receiver's class to a method, that should be invoked if receiver is of a matching class.
+* a call site specific cache (@{dart::UntaggedICData} object) that maps receiver's class to a method, that should be invoked if receiver is of a matching class.
 The cache also stores some auxiliary information, e.g. invocation frequency counters, which track how often the given class was seen at this call site;
 * a shared lookup stub, which implements method invocation fast path.
 This stub searches through the given cache to see if it contains an entry that matches receiver's class.
 If the entry is found then stub would increment the frequency counter and tail call cached method.
 Otherwise stub would invoke a runtime system helper which implements method resolution logic.
 If method resolution succeeds then cache would be updated and subsequent invocations would not need to enter runtime system.

 The picture below illustrates the structure and the state of an inline cache associated with `animal.toFace()` call site, which was executed twice with an instance of `Dog` and once with an instance of a `Cat`.